 Forgetting Content Editors

-This is a common issue I have seen in pretty much any CMS project I have worked on.
-Everyone is so focused on shipping they do not give the poor content editor a second thought.
+One of the main aims of your job is to make an easy to use backend experience for content editors.
+People new to CMS tend to forget this.
+It is easy to focus on building the frontend features and to not give the poor content editor a second thought.
 As a business solution, if the people who will be using Episerver all day, every day, hate it.. then your project can never be considered a success.
-There are a number of things you can do to improve content editors lives.
+There are a number of things you can do to improve the content editing experience, these include:

 Organising Your Blocks and Media Gallery